Publications (Journal Articles, Books, and Book Chapters)

-Evans, E. M., Weiss, M., Lane, J. L. & Palmquist, S., (2015, in press).
+Evans, E. M., Weiss, M., Lane, J. L. & Palmquist, S., (2015).
 The Spiral Model: Integrating Research and Exhibit Development to Foster Conceptual Change, In David M. Sobel & Jennifer Jipson, (Eds.,).
 Cognitive Development in Museum Settings: Relating Research and Practice.
 New York: Psychology Press.

 Florian Block, James Hammerman, Michael Horn, Amy Spiegel, Jonathan Christiansen, Brenda Phillips, Judy Diamond, E Margaret Evans, Chia Shen (2015) Fluid Grouping: Quantifying Group Engagement around Interactive Tabletop Exhibits in the Wild.
 Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems.
 867-876.